Restaurant Reservations in Japan: A Comprehensive Guide

 • Tabelog: Japan’s most extensive restaurant listing and review site.
 It has a reservation feature but I find its interface quite cumbersome.
 We use it for researching restaurants and checking ratings rather than making reservations.

 From our experience, Ikyu, TableCheck, Omakase, and Google Maps work well for us, and all our reservations have gone smoothly.
+Ikyu platform even allows diners to accumulate points (1-2% of total meal costs) which can be applied to reduce the cost of the meals.
 Be aware that some restaurants may require pre-payment for your meal when reserving.

 If you want to reserve top-tier restaurants, book as early as possible.
 These high-demand spots fill up quickly after reservations open.
 With those places, it’s a good idea to research when the restaurants release their booking slots for your travel month or date and be ready to secure a reservation as soon as those slots become available.